 The night session strategy is just as simple but it opens a new position at the close of the daily bar.
 It then closes that position at the open of the next bar.
 Thus, we are capturing the points gained or lost during the night session.
 The equity curve is a sum of the points gained or lost during the night session since 1997.
 Below is the equity curve of this trading system.

 As you can see there is a clear difference between the night session and the day session.
 What does this mean to you?
-There does seem to be an edge in exploiting long positions by riding the overnight session.
+There seems to be an edge in exploiting long positions by riding the overnight session.
 My hypothesis is because so many active traders do not trade the overnight session, the market will often move in such a way as to lock them out from gains.
 Most people are familiar with the market shakeouts that rattle the faith of bullish participants, thus forcing them to lose their position.
-You’ve seen it where the market moves down to take out your stop only to reverse in your favor.
+You’ve seen it where the market moves down to take out your stop loss only to reverse in your favor.
 A painful experience.
 However, the market does have another subtle trick that messes with your psychology.
 That trick is making you miss the bull move altogether.
-Put another way, not only does the market attempt to shake-out weak hands (stopping you out), it also does a fantastic job of leaving making many people miss a fantastic move (trapping you out).
+Put another way, not only does the market attempt to shakeout weak hands (stopping you out), it also does a fantastic job of making people miss the rally!
+I think there is some of that going on here.

 A few years ago this edge appeared to be fading.
 But since late 2012 trading the night session had a strong bull side advantage.
 Below is an equity curve of holding a single contract during the overnight session for the past three years.

 The overnight session still holds a bullish edge to this day.
 To take advantage of this some system traders devise a trading system to enter long trades in the overnight session or continue to hold trades through the night session that they would otherwise close.

 Jeff is the founder of System Trader Success - a website and mission to empowering the retail trader with the proper knowledge and tools to become a profitable trader the world of quantitative/automated trading.